An Orrery - Conductor

 - The steel ring is used as a thimble for pressing down on the knife blade while turning it around the axle to cut the plywood.

-were drawn full size with a CAD program The teeth and spokes were cut and shaped by hand and assembled on top of the CAD drawings.
+were drawn full size with a CAD program The teeth were curved with the help of a jig attached to a disk-sander and were aligned on top of the CAD drawings with the help of a radius arm.

 The 3mm plywood rims for the pinions